SkylineCommunications/dataminer-docs/connector-help/connector_help/Moxa_ioLogik_E2242.md

 # Moxa ioLogic E2242

 This is an **SNMP** connector for the **Moxa E2242 IO Contact Interface**.
-It is a basic driver that allows you to monitor the DI/DO channels and AI channels.
+It is a basic connector that allows you to monitor the DI/DO channels and AI channels.
 You can also change a number of settings for each I/O port.

 ## About